In this brief guide, we will look at a borderline personality disorder test, as well as the symptoms of borderline personality disorder.

 Chronic feelings of emptiness.

-Explosive anger and threats of violence or aggression.
+Explosive anger and threats of physical harm or aggression.

 Can I self diagnose BPD?